ameter/CarND-BehavioralCloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles thinking that this would reduce the model's tendency to steer to the left.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 82,450 data points.
+I then preprocessed this data by applying the following function to every pixel: (pixel / 255.0) - 0.5

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was between 3 and 7 as evidenced by the fact that the mean squared error (mse) loss on the validation set stopped decreasing beyond that.
+The following chart shows mse loss over epochs.

+![alt text][image6]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.